w3c/w3c-api/README.md

 See [the GitHub project](https://github.com/w3c/apiary) for more information.
 Examples are also provided.

-For using the W3C API with other langgages see the [list of libraries for working with JSON HAL](https://github.com/mikekelly/hal_specification/wiki/Libraries).
+For using the W3C API with other languages see the [list of libraries for working with JSON HAL](https://github.com/mikekelly/hal_specification/wiki/Libraries).

 ## Feedback and contributions